Area Law for the entanglement entropy of free fermions in nonrandom ergodic field: Introduction

-Nevertheless, the} observation allows us to expect that the Area Law holds for the classes of ergodic operators other than random ones, provided that they also exhibit ``strong" Anderson localisation.
+Nevertheless, the} observation allows us to expect that the Area Law holds for the classes of ergodic operators other than random ones, provided that they also exhibit sufficiently ``strong" Anderson localisation.
 In particular, these are finite difference operators with quasi-periodic potentials, defined on an orbit of an irrational winding on the torus, or with potentials that are functions defined on an orbit of a more complex finite-dimensional dynamical systems, including the doubling map and the famous Arnold's cat map \cite{Br-St:02, Adler}.

 The goal of this paper is to prove the Area Law for these classes of ergodic operators.
 The paper is organised as follows.
-In Section $\ref{sec:res_comm}$ we present our results and comments on them.
-The section contains four theorems and certain remarks establishing the validity of the Area Law for free lattice fermions whose one-body operator is a finite-difference operator in $\ell ^{2}(\mathbb{Z}^{d})$ with dynamically generated coefficients.
-Specifically, these are self-adjoint ergodic operators that are the sums of a convolution operator \eqref{eq:con} (the discrete Laplacian in the case of Schr\"{o}dinger operator \eqref{eq:schrodinger}) and a dynamically generated potential, a quasi-periodic function in particular, see \eqref{eq:lro} -- \eqref{eq:W} and \eqref{eq:ergodic-potential-1} below.
-Theorems~\ref{th:ap-d} and ~\ref{th:ap-1d} treat multidimensional and one-dimensional quasiperiodic and limit-periodic cases respectively.
-For all these cases the spectral theory is well enough developed.
-Thus, the proofs of the theorems are quite straightforward and based mostly on these developments completed by certain arguments of spectral theory and corresponding references.
+In Section $\ref{sec:res_comm}$ we present our results on the validity of the Area Law for free lattice fermions whose one-body Hamiltonian is a finite-difference operator in $\ell ^{2}(\mathbb{Z}^{d})$ with dynamically generated coefficients.
+Specifically, these are self-adjoint ergodic operators that are the sums of a convolution operator \eqref{eq:con} (the discrete Laplacian in the case of Schr\"{o}dinger operator \eqref{eq:schrodinger}) and a dynamically generated potential, see \eqref{eq:lro} -- \eqref{eq:W} and \eqref{eq:ergodic-potential-1} below.
+Theorems~\ref{th:ap-d} and ~\ref{th:ap-1d} treat multidimensional and one-dimensional quasiperiodic and limit-periodic cases.
+Theorem~\ref{subshit-ee} treats the case, where the one-body Hamiltonian is the one-dimensional Schr\"{o}dinger operator with potentials generated by a subshift of finite type, a complex dynamical system that is much more complicated than the irrational shift on $\mathbb{T} = \R/\Z$, which generates quasi-periodic potentials.

-Theorem~\ref{subshit-ee} treats the case of the one-dimensional Schr\"{o} dinger operators with potentials generated by a subshift of finite type, an interesting dynamical system that is more complicated than the irrational shift on $\mathbb{T} = \R/\Z$, generating quasi-periodic potentials.
-Here, the already existing nontrivial spectral theory must nevertheless be substantially extended.
-We develop a necessary extension and use it to prove the validity of the Area Law for the corresponding operators, as well as their certain spectral properties, including that known as the exponential dynamical localisation in expectation.